Commercial Food Establishments

 Establishment Registration program prior to starting operation.

-Most USDA regulations are found in Title 9 of the
+Most USDA regulations are found in Title 9 of the federal code.
+Click the link below to access the 9 CFR's.

 Generally, food products under the jurisdiction of USDA/FSIS include all imported and domestic meat, poultry (including food products containing 2-3% of meat and/or poultry), and processed eggs, such as liquid, frozen or dried eggs.